A new exhibition of finds from the Kingsmead quarry excavation in Horton has opened in Windsor's Guildhall Museum. For... ...

 Just across the footbridge from Windsor lies the village of Eton, rightly described by many as one of the most beautiful villages in England.

-Essentially comprising just one street which runs from the thames, up past Eton College and off toward Slough, the history of the village is inextricably tied to the history of the famous public school.
+Essentially comprising just the High Street which runs from the Thames, up past Eton College and off toward Slough, with a few smaller lanes heading east and west for short distances the history of the village is inextricably tied to the history of the famous public school.

 The parish of Eton can be traced back to the Domesday book where we find Walter, the son